ZoccoCss/kalisoc/README.md

 The instance types defaults are the minimum required for each to work.
 You can choose a bigger type if desired.

 ## Configuration

-There are no Kali Purple images in AWS without product codes, so I used a regular Debian image and manually installed only the required packages for each of the machines.
-Additionally, some of the packages are not yet available or not well configured int the Kali repositories so I had to go to the original repositories.
-One example of this is the Elastic Stack.

 The setup is similar to that described in Kali-Purple SOC instructions, with some modifications made to avoid the use of VLANs.
 For simplicity, the domain name was not utilized.